ashleywillard/healthy-eff/README.md

 .../healthy-eff$ rake db:reset
 ```

 Start a server and enjoy!
-Visit localhost:3000 on your favorite broswer to see application
+Visit localhost:3000 on your favorite browser to see application

 ```
 .../healthy-eff$ rails s